alejamp/Resques.net/README.md

 # How to use it?

-In order to run the tests you must have a Redis Server running.
+* In order to run the tests you must have a Redis Server running.

-If you already have one, please setup the URLs in app.config.
+* If you already have one, please setup the URLs in app.config.

-If not, you may want to use a x64 binary in services/redis.io.2.2.2.x64.
+* If not, you may want to use a x64 binary in services/redis.io.2.2.2.x64.
 	Execute start.bat

 # More infomation about Redis?
 I strongly suggets you to visit [ServiceStack's C# Redis Client](https://github.com/ServiceStack/ServiceStack.Redis) and take a look to the README file.

 # What comes next?
 * I'm thinking that a "new item" event/notification will be useful.
-Using Pub/Sub Redis.io feature. _Done_
+Using Pub/Sub Redis.io feature. __Done__

-Meanwhile this queue needs continues pulling in order to get new items.
+* Add CappedCollectionManager and StackManager.
+* Add notification support for those structures.
+* Do some benchmark tests.